PlanetLive/LinearA/README.md

 Our observation is that Linear A was (1) designed to be concise, using sounds from the start of words, and (2) efficient with minimum strokes like its roots in Indus Valley script to its offspring Japanese  hiragana.
 Translations using Japanese seem to reveal that the Phaistos Disc contains a mirror signal chant about the seasonal trade migration to Athens where extended families bound by marriages used long distance mirror, fire and drum communication to "punt light" between islands, where ships with white hulls were santioned by the Minoan trade network and traveled without fear of tarrifs or worse.

 &ndash; Loren Heyns (drawing upon the [Minoan&nbsp;Mirror&nbsp;Web](https://www.minoanatlantis.com/Minoan_Mirror_Web.php))

+The Linear A repo is part of the [DreamStudio Seasons](http://dreamstudio.com/seasons/) datascape.

 ## Content